Disentangling Multiple Features in Video Sequences using Gaussian Processes in Variational Autoencoders: Abstract

 \section{Abstract}

-We introduce MGP-VAE, a variational autoencoder which uses Gaussian processes (GP) to model the latent space distribution.
-We employ MGP-VAE for the unsupervised learning of video sequences to obtain disentangled representations.
-Previous work in this area has mainly been confined to separating dynamic information from static content.
-We improve on previous results by establishing a framework by which multiple features, static or dynamic, can be disentangled.
-Specifically we use fractional Brownian motions (fBM) and Brownian bridges (BB) to enforce an inter-frame correlation structure in each independent channel.
-We show that varying this correlation structure enables one to capture different aspects of variation in the data.
-We demonstrate the quality of our disentangled representations on numerous experiments on three publicly available datasets, and also perform quantitative tests on a video prediction task.
-In addition, we introduce a novel geodesic loss function which takes into account the curvature of the data manifold to improve learning in the prediction task.
-Our experiments show quantitatively that the combination of our improved disentangled representations with the novel loss function enable MGP-VAE to outperform the state-of-the-art in video prediction.
+We introduce MGP-VAE (Multi-disentangled-features Gaussian Processes Variational AutoEncoder), a variational autoencoder which uses Gaussian processes (GP) to model the latent space for the unsupervised learning of disentangled representations in video sequences.
+We improve upon previous work by establishing a framework by which multiple features, static or dynamic, can be disentangled.
+Specifically we use fractional Brownian motions (fBM) and Brownian bridges (BB) to enforce an inter-frame correlation structure in each independent channel, and show that varying this structure enables one to capture different factors of variation in the data.
+We demonstrate the quality of our representations with experiments on three publicly available datasets, and also quantify the improvement using a video prediction task.
+Moreover, we introduce a novel geodesic loss function which takes into account the curvature of the data manifold to improve learning.
+Our experiments show that the combination of the improved representations with the novel loss function enable MGP-VAE to outperform the baselines in video prediction.